A highly skilled and knowledgeable team of Family Carer Practitioners deliver one-to-one support in the community and

 - How you feel

 The Family Carer Practitioner will then work with you to create an action plan, which will help you focus on your goals and define the steps required to reach them.

-There are several different kinds of support the Connector can offer you as they support you to achieve the goals in your action plan:
+There are several different kinds of support the Family Carer Practitioner can offer you as they support you to achieve the goals in your action plan:

 - Peer to peer support groups